ChinchuMohan/GW-EF-BC--Project/README.md

 The repository will be organised into three folders: 1) Data extraction, 2) Estimation, 3) Analysis-Plotting To access all details of the data used, visit README-Data.md.
-To access all the final outputs from this project, visit [add dataverse link]
+To access all the final outputs from this project follow the link https://doi.org/10.5683/SP3/938XJR

 Details of each folder in Matlab-Code folder is as below